chris-krenz/opentrons_protocols/CONTRIBUTING.md

 ## README.md Guidelines
 Format:
 - Overview: Basic information about the protocol, including the kit.
-- Protocol Hardwares: hardware used by the robot, like modules, adapters for the modules, pipettes, etc. and a link to the protocols.io materials section.
+- Protocol Hardwares: hardware attached to robot itself, like modules, module adapters, pipettes, etc. and a link to the protocols.io materials section.
 - Protocol Summary
   - Robot Set-up: How to use and setup the protocol using the .py file and the Opentrons app.
   - Procedure: Link to protocols.io protocol procedure